For the first time, researchers have found microplastics in the brain.

 “We are massively exposed to microplastics,” she said.
 “We breathe in more indoors than outdoors.”

-The researchers examined the brains of 15 deceased individuals, aged 33 to 100 years, and found microplastics in the olfactory bulbs of eight of them.
-The most common plastic found was polypropylene, making up nearly 44 percent of the samples.
+The researchers examined the brains of 15 deceased individuals, aged 33 to 100, and found microplastics in the olfactory bulbs of eight of them.
+The most common plastic found was polypropylene, present in nearly 44 percent of the brain samples.
 Polypropylene is used in items like food containers, straws, and some clothing fibers.
 Other plastics found included:

 The microplastics measured between 5.5 and 26.4 micrometers—much smaller than very fine dust.
-To put this in perspective, dividing the width of a human hair into 13 segments is about the size of the smallest microplastics found.
+To put this in perspective, the width of a human hair is about 13 times larger than the width of the smallest microplastics found.

 Slipping Past the Brain’s Barrier

-There is a small passage in the nose that allows olfactory nerves to cross from the nose to the brain, said Mauad, who is a professor of medicine at the Institute for Advanced Studies at the University of São Paulo.
+There is a small passage in the nose that allows olfactory nerves to cross into the brain, said Mauad, who is a professor of medicine at the Institute of Advanced Studies at the University of São Paulo in Brazil.

 Health Implications Beyond Microplastics

-The plastic problem is not only the microplastics, Mauad said.
-It’s also all the additives that are in the plastic.
-These additives, used to give properties like color and heat resistance, can be harmful.
-Some are carcinogenic or act as endocrine disruptors and can be released when plastics are heated, such as in the microwave.
+Plastics could be harmful to brain health not only because of microplastics, but also because of the numerous additives they contain, Mauad said.
+These additives, used to give properties like color and heat resistance, can themselves be harmful.
+Some are carcinogenic or act as endocrine disruptors and can be released when heated, such as in the microwave.

-Furthermore, “the presence of non-digestible microplastic particles with additives might provoke reactions,” particularly in a developing brain, she added.
+Furthermore, “the presence of nondigestible microplastic particles with additives might provoke reactions,” particularly in a developing brain, she said.

-In addition, previous research has linked fine particulate matter in the air to brain issues such as dementia, with some diseases like Parkinson’s potentially beginning with nasal symptoms.
-Both fine particulate matter and microplastics have shown potential to negatively impact brain development in experiments, according to the study.
+Previous research has linked fine particulate matter in the air to brain issues such as dementia, with some diseases like Parkinson’s potentially beginning with nasal symptoms.
+Both fine particulate matter and microplastics have shown potential to negatively impact brain development in experiments.